-As we’ve already mentioned, a diamond crown is the portion that spans from the table to the girdle of the stone.
-It’s aptly called the crown because if you view the structure from the top, the diamond crown looks like an actual crown that’s placed upside down.
+As already shed light upon, a diamond crown is the portion that spans across the table towards the girdle of the stone.
+It has been so aptly named that if you were to view the structure from the top, the diamond crown would look exactly like an actual crown that’s placed upside down.

-The crown of a diamond plays a crucial role in influencing the light performance of the diamond.
-That’s because it’s the part that handles the largest amount of light entering or leaving the stone.
+The crown of a diamond plays a crucial role in influencing the light performance of the diamond: this is so because it’s the part that handles the largest amount of light entering or leaving the stone.
 You can look at the crown, along with the table, as the window of a diamond.

 A diamond’s crown height refers to the linear distance between the table and the girdle.
-After determining the crown height, you express it in relation to the girdle diameter of the diamond.
+After it is determined, you express it in relation to the girdle diameter of the diamond.
 Usually, the average crown height is expressed to the nearest 0.5%.

-A shallow crown angle makes the crown appear flatter.
-That causes reduced light penetration and increased light leakage.
-And the net effect is diminished sparkle and brightness of the stone.
+A shallow crown angle makes the crown appear flatter which ensues in reduced light penetration and increased light leakage.
+The net effect, moreover, diminishes the sparkle and brightness of the stone.

-Similarly, an overly deep crown angle makes the crown appear dull, adversely affecting the light-handling performance of the stone.
-That underscores the importance of selecting a diamond with an ideal crown angle.
+Similarly, an overly deep crown angle makes the crown appear dull, adversely affecting the light-handling performance of the stone - this accentuates the importance of selecting a diamond with an ideal crown angle.

-Now, besides allowing light into and out of a diamond, the crown angle also determines how light travels to the pavilion.
-As light strikes the diamond at the angle, it’s refracted, so that the light can travel down to the pavilion.
+The crown angle, besides allowing light into and out of a diamond, also determines how light travels to the pavilion.
+As soon as light strikes the diamond at the angle, it is refracted in such a manner that it can travel down to the pavilion.

-Lastly, through the crown angle, light is dispersed into different colors and hues, which impacts the scintillation of a diamond.
+Lastly, through the crown angle, light is dispersed into different colors and hues which process impacts the scintillation of a diamond.

 How to Calculate a Diamond’s Crown Angle

-To calculate the crown angle of a diamond, you’ll first need to determine the Crown Depth, Diamond’s Table, as well as the Pavilion Angle.
+In order to do so, you’ll first need to determine the crown depth, diamond’s table, and the pavilion angle.
 All of these units should be expressed as percentages of the average diameter of the diamond.